-The Clinical Biochemistry Section provides services for analysing biochemical constituents in body fluids such as blood, urine, serum, cerebrospinal fluid, pleural fluid, ascitic fluid, etc. It offers a huge range of routine and non-routine quantitative tests on a 24/7 basis that will assist clinicians in the diagnosis and management of a wide variety of diseases.
+The Clinical Biochemistry section provides 24/7 services for analysing biochemical constituents in body fluids such as blood, urine, cerebrospinal fluid, pleural fluid, ascitic fluid, etc. It offers a wide range of routine and non-routine tests to assist clinicians in the diagnosis and management of a variety of diseases.

-The Section of Haematology & Coagulation provides routine haematology and coagulation testing and blood-borne parasites screening.
+Haematology section provides routine haematology, coagulation testing and blood-borne parasites screening.